 Caroline recalled to Jeffrey Robinson for his 1989 book Rainier & Grace: An Intimate Portrait that her mother "wasn't feeling too well" before the accident.
 "She was incredibly tired.
 The summer had been very busy.
-She had't stopped going places and doing things all summer long.
+She hadn't stopped going places and doing things all summer long.
 She'd done too much.
 She never mentioned it or complained about it though.
 But she wasn't in great form."

 Stéphanie told Robinson that her mother complained of a headache during the drive and soon felt a sharp pain in her head.
 It seemed as if she blacked out for a second, and the car started to swerve.
-Stéphanie suspected in hindsight that Grace wanted to slam on the brake but instead hit the accelerator, though it's also possible she didn't have feeling in her legs.
+Stéphanie suspected in hindsight that Grace wanted to slam on the brakes but instead hit the accelerator, though it's also possible she didn't have feeling in her legs.
 Investigators found no skid marks at the crash scene.

 A gardener working at a property nearby helped pull Stéphanie out of the passenger side window. "'Please get help, call the palace, I'm Princess Stephanie, call my father and get help,'" she remembered saying.

-Princess Diana later said in the tapes used by Andrew Morton in his book Diana: Her True Story in Her Own Words, referring to Prince Charles asking her why she wanted to go to Kelly's funeral, "I said, 'Well, I think it's important, because she was an outsider who married into a big family, and I've done the same, so it would feel right.'
+Diana later said in the tapes used by Andrew Morton in his book Diana: Her True Story in Her Own Words, referring to Prince Charles asking her why she wanted to go to Kelly's funeral, "I said, 'Well, I think it's important, because she was an outsider who married into a big family, and I've done the same, so it would feel right.'

 "So I went to the queen and I said: 'You know, I'd like to do this,' and she said: 'I don't see why not.
 If you want to do this, you can'...I went there, did my bit, came back and everyone was all over me like a bad rash: 'Oh, you did so well!'
 And I thought: 'Well, interesting.'"

-"Don't worry, it will only get worse," Princess Grace had promised Diana in the bathroom of Goldsmiths' Hall during the future Princess of Wales' first event with Prince Charles after getting engaged.
+"Don't worry, it will only get worse," Princess Grace had promised Diana in the bathroom of Goldsmiths' Hall during the future Princess of Wales' first event with Charles after getting engaged.